Ensembl/ensembl-hive/README.md

 and generally an Analysis can be viewed as a "base class" for the Jobs that belong to it.
 However in some sense an Analysis also acts as a "container" for them.

+An analysis is implemented as a Runnable file which is a Perl, Python or Java module conforming to a special interface. eHive provides some basic Runnables, especially one that allows running arbitrary commands (programs and scripts written in other languages).

 PipeConfig file defines Analyses and dependency rules of the pipeline
 ---------------------------------------------------------------------